ForgeRock/tntp-jsonpath/README.md

 # JSONPath

-A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 7.4.0 and above.
-This node implements JSON Path filter search to grab values or execute an expression on a JSON Object in Shared State
+A simple authentication node for Access Management 7.4.0 and above.
+This node implements JSON Path filter search to grab values or execute an expression on a JSON Object in the Journey State

 ## Inputs

-Key in shared state that's value is a JSON Object
+Key in the journey state containing a value that is a JSON Object

 ## Compatibility